-Barnes & Noble Nook Tablet leaks, coming November 16th for $249Alex Wagner - Deputy Managing Editor, News Desk
+Barnes & Noble Nook Tablet leaks, coming November 16th for $249Alex Wagner - Editorial Director of News and Content

 Barnes & Noble is hosting an event next week where it'll likely be showcasing the follow-up to the Nook Color, but that doesn't mean that we have to wait until then to get a sneak peek at what B&N's got up its sleeve.
 The folks at Engadget have gotten hold of all the details on the Nook Tablet, the device that'll be taking on Amazon's Kindle Fire for the hearts and minds of shoppers everywhere this holiday season.
 Looking at its face, the Nook Tablet is just about the same as the Nook Color, even featuring the same little hook as its predecessor.
 However, the Nook Tablet's got some upgraded internals that are worth taking note of.
 Its feature list is as follows: